 Artist Jim Sanborn is a sculptor of large-scale public art-works.
 His pieces are often inspired by history and many include ancient or encrypted international or Native American Language texts, which challenge the viewer to solve an apparent mystery contained in the work, or to discover the metaphorical content of the piece.
 Among his many works are a piece for the Hirshhorn Museum in Washington, D.C. called “Covert Balance,” one titled “All the Ships Sailed in Circles” that graces the Kaohsiung Museum of Fine Arts in the Republic of China, and “Kryptos” a piece at the Central Intelligence Agency in Langley, Virginia, that still intrigues cryptographers.

-From our CEO, Jim Griffith
+From our Founder, Jim Griffith

 “As a native Floridian principally raised here in Southwest Florida, I developed an early appreciation for the arts through our public school system.
 It was there I had my first experiences with live theater, ballet, and orchestra, experiences that launched me into a career in the arts.
 This inspiration took me all the way to The Juilliard School and right back here to Southwest Florida.
 We must never lose sight of the tremendous impact the performing and visual arts can have on the quality of life for everyone, especially our future generations.
 Fostering imagination and creative thinking helps children connect to themselves and their cultures.
 The arts can speak directly to their dreams and aspirations.”